microsoft/TailwindTraders-Backend/README.md

   Normal  CertIssued      9m    cert-manager  Certificate issued successfully
 ```

----

-## Using AKS with Windows and Linux containers
+## <a name="deploy-win-linux-containers"></a>Using AKS with Windows and Linux containers

-We need to create and Azure Kubernetes Service (AKS) with 1.14 version, This version allows us to deploy Windows and Linux containers.
+This version allows us to deploy Windows and Linux containers.
+We need to create and Azure Kubernetes Service (AKS) with 1.14 version.
 This AKS version is in preview, so you must execute the following command:
 ```
 az extension add --name aks-preview
 ```
 We have added an ARM template so you can automate the creation of the resources required for the backend services.

 Click the following button to deploy:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FTailwindTraders-Backend%2Fmaster%2FDeploy%2Fdeployment-nodes.json"><img src="./Documents/Images/deploy-to-azure.png" alt="Deploy to Azure"/></a>